inbravo/travel/june-2019/README.md

 * Tighten your spare fuel can with carrier
 * Always give path to vehicles climbing on hills
 * Take small pauses every 1-2 hours to cool down
+* In high altitude regions, avoid staying or sleeping
 * Fog light at fronts and reflecting tapes at the back
 * Stay friendly with everyone, you encounter while riding
 * Remember the cold starting your motorcycle every morning